Shampoo bars: A solid choice for hair!

 💁🏻 Shampoo bars are NOT soap!

-Hair products should be between about pH 4.5 and 6 to optimize the smoothness and manageability of hair.
-The pH of syndet shampoo bars is adjusted with small amounts of natural acid such as citric acid.
-We’ve tested other companies’ syndet shampoo bars and found a pH range between 3.4 and 8.4, suggesting that some companies don’t measure or adjust the pH of their bars.
-We formulate our bars to be between pH 4.8 and 5.5.
-In contrast, the pH of soap can’t be lowered much below pH 9, because the reaction that produces soap depends on a high pH.
+Hair products should be between about pH 4.5 and 6 to optimize the smoothness and manageability of hair and to protect it from breakage.
+The pH of syndet shampoo bars can be adjusted with small amounts of a natural acid such as citric acid.
+Our tests with a calibrated pH meter found a pH range between 3.4 and 8.4 for other companies’ syndet shampoo bars.
+We formulate our bars to be between pH 4.8 and 5.5, and we test the pH of every batch of shampoo bars we make.

 Most liquid shampoos and shampoo bars contain ingredients derived from palm oil.
 We’ve been digging deep and talking with suppliers to understand the different surfactant options.
 We’ve ruled out surfactants and emollients (conditioning compounds that coat the hair) that are typically derived from palm oil, including: